-MOLM Partner Benjamin Valencia and relationship experts discuss the issues that can build up over time that can culminate in a “last straw” situation that puts a marriage at risk.
+MOLM Partner and Los Angeles family law attorney Benjamin Valencia and relationship experts discuss the issues that can build up over time that can culminate in a “last straw” situation that puts a marriage at risk.

 Unfortunately, the reality of divorce is an important consideration for anyone who gets married.
 And while no one wants to anticipate an eventual breakup, it can still be helpful to understand what causes divorce to learn more about your own relationship.
 Just because many people aren't talking about the issues that lead to divorce doesn't mean they shouldn't be explored.